Archive product

 Description

-They differ by an attractive Edwardian mahogany display cabinet - vitrine, with a molded cornice featuring an additional grille and inset with boxwood stringing, as well as inlaid friezes and door panels, including a pair of glass and inlaid doors below, closing three shelves, all set on extended legs.
+They differ by their attractive Edwardian mahogany display cabinet - vitrine, with a molded cornice featuring an additional grille and lattice, inlaid with boxwood stringing, and decorated with friezes and door escutcheons, a pair of glass and inlaid doors with panels below, closing three shelves, all set on extended legs.
 This historic display cabinet is in fantastic original condition with a relic interior.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.